LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaAsync.md

 );
 ```

-> **Note:** Writing functional composition in Java is really verbose for now.
-But it should be better when Java will support [[lambda notation| http://mail.openjdk.java.net/pipermail/lambda-dev/2011-September/003936.html]].
+> **Note:** Writing functional composition in Java is really verbose for at the moment, but it should be better when Java supports [[lambda notation| http://mail.openjdk.java.net/pipermail/lambda-dev/2011-September/003936.html]].

-All Play 2.0 asynchronous API will give you a `Promise`.
-It is the case when you are calling external Web service using the `play.libs.WS` API, or if you are using Akka to schedule asynchonous tasks or to communicate with Actors using `play.libs.Akka`.
+Play 2.0 asynchronous API methods give you a `Promise`.
+This is the case when you are calling an external web service using the `play.libs.WS` API, or if you are using Akka to schedule asynchronous tasks or to communicate with Actors using `play.libs.Akka`.

 A simple way to execute a block of code asynchronously and to get a `Promise` is to use the `play.libs.Akka` helpers: